Skip to main content

 Can Consensus help with clinical decision-making or should it not be used for medical advice?+

 While Consensus can provide valuable insights into medical research consensus, it should never be used as a substitute for professional medical advice or clinical guidelines.
 The platform is best used by healthcare professionals to quickly understand the current state of research evidence or by patients to become more informed about their conditions before discussing options with their doctors.
 Clinical decisions should always incorporate individual patient factors that research studies may not address.
+Consensus is used by clinicians at major medical institutions but explicitly positions itself as a research tool, not a clinical decision support system.

 Ready to Try Consensus?